-African-American Students and Other SELs CUSD schools will provide workshops for parents of African-American students and other Standard English Learners to support their children in their path to academic language mastery and college and career readiness.
-These workshops will also cover topics related to culturally and linguistically responsive teaching, biliteracy, multiculturalism, and language resources in the target language. \$433,696.00 No Academic and Social- Emotional Learning of English Learners Administrators, counselors, teachers, and bilingual instructional assistants will intentionally attend to our English Learners' academic and social emotional behavioral needs by engaging in organizational routines and norms of practice that institutionalize personalization.
-They will conduct data chats with students using data that can be easily measured and tracked (such as academic grades) with an emphasis on goal setting.
+10 Workshops for Parents of African-American Students and Other SELs CUSD schools will provide workshops for parents of African-American students and other Standard English Learners to support their children in their path to academic language mastery and college and career readiness.
+These workshops will also cover topics related to culturally and linguistically responsive teaching, biliteracy, multiculturalism, and language resources in the target language. \$333,696.00 No 11 Progress Monitoring of English Learners In accordance with the district's English Learner Master Plan, English Learners are monitored two times per year to assess progress and provide interventions in a timely manner.
+In order for English Learners to take ownership of their academic goals, reclassification data chats will become an essential component of districtwide progress monitoring systems.
+All CUSD schools will implement ongoing progress monitoring of English Learners by developing systems and processes for data review and intervention plans.
+Teachers, counselors, and Bilingual Instructional Assistants will conduct data chats with English \$585,885.00 Yes Learner students with an emphasis on goal setting.
 They will guide students towards understanding their academic standing and help them strategize potential ways for improving their course grades and performance.
-These chats may be conducted not only during the instructional day, but also after school or weekends, and families may be participants in the process.
-By deliberately fostering caring and supportive adult-student relationships, adults will help English Learners increase their sense of belonging at their school that, in turn, leads to higher levels of self-efficacy and student success. \$298,168.00 Yes